MitchMills/RB110/01Ruby_Collections/sum_rows/sum_rows_pedac.md

 - input: integer
   - represents row number
 - output: integer
-  -represent sum of all numbers in that row number
+  -represents sum of all numbers in that row number

   # Rules
   - each row has the same number of integers as the row number